How to Encourage Young Kids to Learn Malayalam?

 Will learning another language affect a child's performance at school?

 Try doing the mentioned tips and activities to understand what your child responds to best.
 Learning more than one language at a young age can express their thoughts in more than one way.
 This helps their thought process and development, making them more flexible learners.
 Research has found that multilingual children do better in schools and also possess better memory power and problem-solving skills.

-Besides all your parenting effort, consider enrolling on online Malayalam classes for children that help them grasp the language and its usage in a more entertaining way.
+Besides all your parenting effort, consider enrolling in online Malayalam classes for children that help them grasp the language and its usage in a more entertaining way.
 Professionals can take it their way.
-Kids can learn to read and write Malayalam more quickly than you think if they follow an organised pattern.
+Kids can learn to read and write Malayalam more quickly than they think if they follow an organized pattern.
 The only thing is that they need little support and guidance to use them in their daily life.
 Parenting and professional aid can equally help them learn things easier.
 Let your kid learn their mother tongue and let's avoid those clumsy situations caused by the lack of Malayalam fluency in their future.